BKFOE/Excel-to-PDF/README.md

 # What is this project?
-This is an app that creates PDF invoices out of Excel files.
+A script that reads invoice records from Excel files and automatically generates PDF invoices.